ComplexNetworks-DCC-FCUP/fase/Readme.md

 _Pedro {Paredes, Ribeiro} - DCC/FCUP_

 ## Version Information
-FaSE Version 0.3 - Launched March 8 2014
+FaSE Version 1.0 - Launched 30 January 2016

 ## Compilation and Usage
 To compile the Source Code use the `make` command (at least on Linux).